AStateSecurityTeam/Code-Red-Network-code-pieces/README.md

 IF YOU CHANGE IPS OF MACHINES
 update inventory file and ./configs/red_inventory with new addresses

-currently install_progs_old requires all future package installs to use "aptiutude install -t kali-rolling <packageName>"
+currently install_progs_old requires all future package installs to use "aptiutude install -t kali-rolling
+ <PackageName>"